 Propagation with mint seed

-If you're wondering, "Is mint easy to grow from seed"? the simple answer is yes, growing mint plant from seed is relatively easy and lots of fun.
+If you’re wondering, “Is mint easy to grow from seed”? the simple answer is yes, growing mint plants from seeds is relatively easy and lots of fun.
 Follow these steps to get started.

 Step 1: You can buy healthy mint seeds from a garden center or order them online.
 After you have received the mint seedling, it’s a good idea to keep it in an envelope and place it in a cool, dry place until you’re ready to plant.